hashicorp-forge/nomad-nodesim/README.md

 - `region` - (`"dc1"`) - Specifies the region of the `nomad-nodesim` clients.

+- `resources` - (block) - The CPU and Memory configuration that will be given to the simulated node.

+  - `cpu_compute` - (`10_000`)  - The CPU value that the simulated node will be configured with and will represent the total allocatable CPU of the client.

+  - `memory_mb` - (`10_000`)  - The memory MB value that the simulated node will be configured with and will represent the total allocatable memory of the client.

 - `options` - (`"map[string]string"`) - Specifies a key-value mapping of internal configuration for
   `nomad-nodesim` clients, such as for driver configuration.